Volunteer Opportunities at the Lowell Folk Festival

 All those who commit to at least 4 hours of volunteering will be given a Festival Volunteer shirt that we ask you to wear during your assignment for identification purposes.

-Bucket Brigade Teams are a backbone of our fundraising efforts, collecting donations from our generous, happy festival attendees.
+Bucket Brigade Teams are integral to our fundraising efforts, collecting donations from our generous, happy festival attendees.
 We rely on our Bucket Brigade donations to keep our event free!

 Your company or group can form your own Bucket Brigade Team.